Go to content

 Step 1

-Light the Kokko with a single fire starter and keep the lid open for 10 to 15 minutes, with the bottom hatch fully open.
-The embers will turn red, but there should be no flames.
+Light the Kokko with a single fire starter and keep the lid open for 10 to 15 minutes with the bottom vent fully open.
+The embers should glow red, but there should be no flames.

 cast-iron chimney and air vent